Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 Would the Proposed Refuge Encompass the Whole Area that Was Claimed?

 No. The proposed boundaries are set up to take in known important Nelchina caribou herd habitat.
 Less than half of Pure Nickel’s former claims acreage is included in the proposed refuge, and some portions of the proposed refuge were never claimed by Pure Nickel.

 No, but by putting wildlife first, refuge status would allow ADFG to place tighter restrictions on where and how mineral exploration and development might occur.
 If the legislature so chose, a wildlife refuge could also prohibit the staking of any new claims.
 It’s not a perfect solution, but it is far better than the current situation.

-The fact that not even a wildlife refuge could totally prevent mining in the Tangle Lakes region points to how important YOUR role is.
+The fact that not even a game refuge could totally prevent mining in the Tangle Lakes region points to how important YOUR role is.
 This is public land, and it is up to the public to insist that it be managed for the PUBLIC good.
 If we, the public, know that our current uses of the Tangle Lakes region are more important to us than a few years of possible mine revenue that mostly benefits foreign corporations, then it is up to us to insist that those uses be protected for present and future generations.
 Click here to learn what you can do.